Ten Thoughts to Encourage Others:

 Over the years I have noticed people who have the ability and skill to do a task or assignment often lack the confidence to tackle the job before them.
-If they are a writer they may fear putting words on paper.
+If they are a writer, they may fear to put words on paper.
 If an analyst, they may hesitate or question themselves before solving a problem or recommending a solution.

 I have found that a little encouragement helps them achieve their goals and do their job.
-Here are ten thoughts on how I encourage other.
+Here are ten thoughts on how I encourage others.

 - Listen to what they are saying.